Is Grokking a Computational Glass Relaxation?: Grokking: Glass Relaxation Process in Neural Network

 A previous study suggests that grokking is a first-order phase transition process from memorization to generalization \cite{rubin2023grokking}.
 They used the Langevin dynamic optimizer to train two two-layer nonlinear teacher-student models and found that the memorization and generalization states of the NN were located at two free-energy minima, thus believing that grokking is a first-order phase transition that requires crossing a free-energy barrier.
 We directly examined this statement by computing the entropy landscape as a function of training loss and test accuracy to search for such a barrier.
 We examine three algorithmic tasks on a one-layer transformer model.
 The three tasks range from easy to learn, to difficult to learn, and to impossible to learn.
 The training results are also given in the Appendix Figure \ref{fig:three_tasks_training}, where grokking is observed for the first two tasks.
 Using the WLMD method, we sample the entropy landscape of training loss and test accuracy as presented in Figure \ref{fig:entropytasks}.
+The three entropy landscapes are the results after 60M, 80M, and 20M WLMD update epochs respectively, where these durations were chosen as the points where the entropy map exhibited no substantial further change.
+We ran 8 WLMD processes on 4 GeForce RTX 4090 GPUs, requiring approximately 100 GPU hours per 1M epochs.
+Additional computational details are provided in Appendix \ref{training_details_and_cost}.

 For the first two tasks that exhibit grokking, the training trajectory is roughly ``L'' shaped.
 In the vertical part of the trajectory, i.e., from the memorization state (lower left part) to the generalization state (upper left part), we observed no entropy barrier.
 Since there is neither an entropy barrier nor an energy (train loss) barrier, our results disproves the view that grokking requires crossing a free-energy barrier.
 In addition, we find that the equilibrium (maximum entropy for a given training loss) curve in the low train loss region is continuous, which also denies the first-order phase transition, as such transitions require discontinuity of the order parameter (test accuracy).
 For the third unlearnable task, the equilibrium state also fails to generalize, although some states present a higher test accuracy (about 20\%) than random selection (about 1.5\%).